mkoosa/mkoosa/README.md

 - 🌱 I’m constantly improving JS and TS skills.
 As Frame Work I use mostly Vue3 for SPA.
 - You can find my projects in my repositories.
 All project can be opened directly in internet browser.
 - I will be very thankful for yor feedbacks abou projects.
-- 💞️ I’m curently looking for Job as Junior or Frontend Developer
 - 📫If you want contact me, just write.

 <!---